tier4/CalibrationTools/sensor/mapping_based_calibrator/README.md

 ## Purpose

-The package `mapping_based_calibrator` allows extrinsic calibration among LiDAR sensor and LiDAR sensor used in autonomous driving and robotics.
+The package `mapping_based_calibrator` allows extrinsic calibration among lidar sensor and lidar sensor used in autonomous driving and robotics.

 Note: depending on how this tool is configured it can perform the following calibrations: